gevkeren/Calculator/README.md

 # Calculator
 Calculator app with UI.
-Written in JS, html, CSS/
+Written in JS, html, CSS.